CNC Machining Materials

 CNC Turning

-Used for titanium shafts, bushings, pins, sleeves, and round precision parts with controlled diameters, threads, and concentric features.
+Suitable for shafts, pins, bushings, sleeves, threads and round titanium parts requiring controlled diameters and concentricity.

 Prototype & Low-Volume Production